Sabeen44/Portfolio/README.md

 ## Overview

-Personal portfolio featuring github projects, resume and skills.
+Personal portfolio featuring projects, skills and resume.

 ## Technologies used